Granit Xhaka: Arsenal

 On 13 January 2022, Xhaka received a red card in an EFL Cup semi-final first-leg tie against Liverpool.
 It was his fifth overall red card in his Arsenal career.
 The match eventually ended goalless.
 Xhaka scored his first goal of the 2021–22 season with a long-range strike from 25 yards out, that helped seal a 3–1 victory over Manchester United at the Emirates Stadium.
 His stunning strike was eventually named winner of the club's annual Goal of the Season.
 Xhaka scored his first goal of the 2022–23 season, with a third goal from close range against Leicester City in a 4–2 victory during their first home game of the season.

 Bayer Leverkusen

-On 6 July 2023, Xhaka signed for Bundesliga club Bayer Leverkusen on a five-year contract for a fee of €25 million (£21.4 million).
+On 6 July 2023, Xhaka signed for Bundesliga club Bayer Leverkusen on a five-year contract for a fee of €25 million (£21.4 million), returning to Germany for the first time in seven years.
 On 12 August, he made his debut in a 2023–24 DFB-Pokal match, playing the full 90 minutes in an 8–0 win against Teutonia Ottensen.
 On 23 February 2024, he scored his first goal for Leverkusen in a 2–1 victory against Mainz 05.

 On 14 April, Xhaka scored in Leverkusen's 5–0 win over Werder Bremen to clinch the club's first German championship.
 On 25 May, he scored the only goal against Kaiserslautern in the DFB-Pokal final, which granted his club their second ever DFB-Pokal trophy, and secured their invincible double season.

-Xhaka scored the opening goal of the 2024–25 Bundesliga season from long-distance against Borussia Mönchengladbach on 23 August 2024 as Leverkusen won 3–2; Xhaka did not celebrate out of respect for Gladbach.
+Xhaka scored the opening goal of the 2024–25 Bundesliga season from long-distance against former club Borussia Mönchengladbach on 23 August 2024 as Leverkusen won 3–2; Xhaka did not celebrate out of respect for Gladbach.